 Call our office today if you have a dental emergency!

-Dr. Nicholas and her team of specialists at Palm Desert Center for Advanced Periodontics, Cosmetic, Sedation and Implant Dentistry in Palm Desert, California, offer emergency dental treatment along with INSURANCE.
+Dr. Miller and her team of specialists at Palm Desert Center for Advanced Periodontics, Cosmetic, Sedation and Implant Dentistry in Palm Desert, California, offer emergency dental treatment along with INSURANCE.
 We encourage you to seek help immediately if a dental emergency arises.
 If you live in the Palm Desert, La Quinta, Indian Wells, Rancho Mirage, Palm Springs, or neighboring communities of the Coachella Valley and find yourself with a dental emergency, please don’t hesitate to call us at 760-851-0314 right away!